gingerchew/ginger.wtf-2024/src/posts/what-is-an-iife-why-is-it-useful.md

 console.log(tomorrow) // tomorrows date
 ```

-There was a point in time where IIFE usage was pretty popular, to a point where a lot of them were not commented.
-You could make the case that they were often used improperly.
-It is understandable to see that syntax and be a little confused, especially if you come from a non-technical background.
+There was a point in time where IIFE usage was pretty popular, to the point where none of them were not commented.

-Despite the prevalence of ES Modules, IIFE's still have there place.
+Nowadays I think they are safe to convert to ES modules and call it a day.